ahmedosamaaa/Bosta-assessment/README.md

 (beyond 5) under a group and includes a stylish "Show More" button for users to reveal them.

-👉 **RTL Support**: Ensures a seamless experience for Right-to-Left languages like Arabic, with proper alignment and date formatting.

-👉 **Modern Styling with TailwindCSS**: Utilizes TailwindCSS for a responsive and visually appealing design, ensuring compatibility with different screen sizes.

 👉 **Timeline Visualization**: Each shipment event appears on a clean, structured timeline, making it easier to follow the shipment's progress.

 👉 **Light and Minimal Aesthetic**: Keeps the interface clean and distraction-free with minimalistic styling.

-👉 **Customizable Theme**: Provides the flexibility to adjust colors and themes, allowing it to match the parent application's branding.

 👉 **Collapsible Sections**: Introduces collapsible headers for date groups, enabling users to collapse or expand shipment details as needed.